Benoit de Gryse MSF explains the challenges posed by the Pakistan floods to the BBC.

 MSF is supporting basic health units in Mandrakhel, Wadpaga and Gulbela in the Peshawar district.
 In the Nowshera district MSF is providing assistance to the Paddi hospital where the implementation of mobile clinics already enabled the provision of care to 120 patients.

-The organisation is also continuing to conduct exploratory missions in Khyber Pakhtunkhwa, Nowshera and Baluchistan to identify needs and to gain a better understanding of which areas to focus on.
+The organization is also continuing to conduct exploratory missions in Khyber Pakhtunkhwa, Nowshera and Baluchistan to identify needs and to gain a better understanding of which areas to focus on.
 A significant challenge is how to reach people stranded in areas that have been cut off by the water.
 To overcome this barrier, MSF is planning to use a number of helicopters to assess areas that are inaccessible by road.